 Surf/ Diving hostels.

-If you’re a surfer or a diver and want to stay with like-minded people than this will be the type of hostel for you.
+If you’re a surfer or a diver and want to stay with like-minded people then this will be the type of hostel for you.

-We are now living in an age where we are conscious of the damage we are doing to the world, and over the past few years there has been a surge in Eco hostels around the world.
+We are now living in an age where we are conscious of the damage we are doing to the world, and over the past few years, there has been a surge in Eco hostels around the world.
 So if you are environmentally conscious, Eco hostels will be a great choice for you.
-They normally try to run off the grid, most commonly will try to generate electric from renewable energy, collect rain water.
+They normally try to run off the grid, most commonly will try to generate electricity from renewable energy, collect rainwater.
 Eco hostels will try their hardest to lower their carbon footprint as much as they can.

 You can find Eco hostels in cities, in towns, in remote areas and even nestled and intertwined with nature, using its natural resources.
 You can even find hostels up in treetops, basically, they are giant tree houses.